 Inspection of the springs should be part of regular garage door maintenance.
 To do so, first visually inspect the springs for signs of rust on the spring and torsion bar.
 If you see any signs of rust, consider replacing the springs before they break.

-If your springs appear to be damaged, don’t try to replace them yourself.
+If your springs appear to be damaged, don’t try garage door replacement yourself.
 Always contact a trained service professional to perform the task.